AFTEA is a public charity professional organization

 ARTICLE II-Purpose

-Section 1 To build a strong support to the teaching profession through instruction, research and professional developments.
+Section 1 Builds strong support in the teaching profession through instruction, research, and professional development.

-Section 2 To strengthen relationships among teachers, educators and their families.
+Section 2 Strengthens relationships among teachers, educators, and their families.

-Section 3 To extend financial support through voluntary contributions among its bona fide members.
+Section 3 Supplements educational or financial support through voluntary contributions among its bona fide members.

-Section 4 To promote exemplary Filipino and American values, cultures and traditions.
+Section 4 Promote exemplary Filipino and American values, cultures, and traditions.

-Section 5 To provide academic support to students, parents, and/or guardians.
+Section 5 Comes up with academic support to the students, parents, and/or guardians.

 ARTICLE III-Membership